History > Migration to Portland

 Migration to Portland

-The earliest groups of Volga German immigrants arrived in the United States in 1875 settling primarily in Rush and Barton counties in Kansas and Franklin, Clay and Hitchcock counties in Nebraska.
+The earliest groups of Volga German immigrants arrived in the United States in 1875 and 1876, settling primarily in Rush and Barton counties in Kansas and Franklin, Clay, and Hitchcock counties in Nebraska.
+These counties are near each other.

-The Nebraska settlers also suffered from drought and locusts and they endured three years of wheat crop failure.
+The early settlers suffered from drought and locusts, resulting in three years of crop failure.
 Their cattle were starving from lack of food and water on the range.
-Members of this group wrote about the heavy and enduring winds that were "unendurable" and the terrible conditions living in dugouts or sod houses.
-If that weren't enough, the Nebraska group found that their settlement was located near the Great Western Cattle Trail which was used to move long drives of cattle from Texas to northeastern markets.
-During the drives, fields and gardens of the Volga German settlers were overrun by the cattle.
-Some members of this group had considered moving to the Pacific Northwest as early as 1880.
-The group in Culbertson, Nebraska wrote to Oregon Railway and Navigation Company (OR&NC) in San Francisco expressing their interest in moving 160 families to the "Washington Territory."
-Their letter was forwarded to Henry Villard who owned the OR&NC at the time.
+The settlers also experienced tornados and severe electrical storms on the plains, uncommon in Russia, where they lived.
+Some wrote about the heavy and persistent winds described as "unendurable" and the terrible conditions living in dugouts or sod houses.
+If all of this were not enough, the Nebraska group found their settlement was near the Great Western Cattle Trail, which was used to move long cattle drives from Texas to northeastern markets.
+During the drives, the Volga German settlers' fields and gardens were overrun by cattle.
+By 1880, many families decided it was time to look elsewhere.

-The Nebraska settlers also suffered from drought and locusts and they endured three years of wheat crop failure.
+The early settlers suffered from drought and locusts, resulting in three years of crop failure.
 Their cattle were starving from lack of food and water on the range.
-Members of this group wrote about the heavy and enduring winds that were "unendurable" and the terrible conditions living in dugouts or sod houses.
-If that weren't enough, the Nebraska group found that their settlement was located near the Great Western Cattle Trail which was used to move long drives of cattle from Texas to northeastern markets.
-During the drives, fields and gardens of the Volga German settlers were overrun by the cattle.
-Some members of this group had considered moving to the Pacific Northwest as early as 1880.
-The group in Culbertson, Nebraska wrote to Oregon Railway and Navigation Company (OR&NC) in San Francisco expressing their interest in moving 160 families to the "Washington Territory."
-Their letter was forwarded to Henry Villard who owned the OR&NC at the time.
+The settlers also experienced tornados and severe electrical storms on the plains, uncommon in Russia, where they lived.
+Some wrote about the heavy and persistent winds described as "unendurable" and the terrible conditions living in dugouts or sod houses.
+If all of this were not enough, the Nebraska group found their settlement was near the Great Western Cattle Trail, which was used to move long cattle drives from Texas to northeastern markets.
+During the drives, the Volga German settlers' fields and gardens were overrun by cattle.
+By 1880, many families decided it was time to look elsewhere.

-Henry Villard, a German immigrant to the United States, was a pivotal figure in the growth and development of the Pacific Northwest and the settlement of Volga Germans in the region.
-Villard was designated as "Oregon Commissioner of Immigration" in November of 1874 and set up offices in Boston, Omaha and Topeka that worked in cooperation with the Northwest Immigration Bureau in Portland.
+Villard was designated "Oregon Commissioner of Immigration" in November of 1874 and set up offices in Boston, Omaha, and Topeka that worked in cooperation with the Northwest Immigration Bureau in Portland.
 Villard established the Oregon Improvement Company (OIC).
-Villard promoted Thomas R. Tannatt, a former advisor to President Abraham Lincoln, to serve as general agent of the OIC and notable Portlanders C.H.
+Villard promoted Thomas R. Tannatt, a former advisor to President Abraham Lincoln, to serve as general agent of the OIC, and notable Portlanders C.H.
 Lewis, Henry Failing, C.J.
 Smith, J.N.
-Dolph and C.H.
+Dolph, and C.H.
 Prescott were appointed as directors.
 In October 1880, the OIC purchased 150,000 acres in the heart of the Palouse country of Washington.
-Two of Villard's transportation companies, the OR&NC and the Northern Pacific Railroad, were principally responsible for the migration of the first Volga German settlers in the Pacific Northwest.

 Men returning from railway survey work in the Pacific Northwest spoke to the settlers in the Midwest about the beautiful country and fertile land they had seen.
-Transportation companies such as the Union Pacific, Northern Pacific and the OR&NC soon provided favorable advertisements in German language newspapers of the lush regions of the "Great Columbia Plain" and formed associations to offer reduced rates for those who wished to travel westward during the winter months.
-These companies hoped to profit from providing passenger services, tapping the immigrants as a labor source for the construction of their railroads and as a market to sell their acreage.
-As the Oregon country developed, the railroads planned to benefit from the movement of people and commodities.
+Transportation companies such as the Union Pacific, Northern Pacific, and the OR&N soon provided favorable advertisements in German-language newspapers of the lush regions of the "Great Columbia Plain."
+They formed associations to offer reduced rates for those who wished to travel westward during the winter months.
+These companies hoped to profit from providing passenger services, tapping the immigrants as a labor source for constructing their railroads and as a market to sell their acreage.
+As Oregon developed, railroads planned to benefit from the movement of people and commodities.

-Freed from their five-year commitment under the Homestead Act, and tempted with the promise of good farmland and jobs, many Volga Germans in Kansas and Nebraska looked favorably to the Pacific Northwest.
+Freed from their five-year commitment under the Homestead Act and tempted by the promise of good farmland and jobs, many Volga Germans in Kansas and Nebraska looked favorably to the Pacific Northwest.
+The railroads benefited from laborers who helped build and maintain the rail lines and infrastructure.
+These migrants would also settle on farmland acquired from the railroads.
+Shipment of their agricultural products to intended markets would depend on the railroads.
+It was a mutually beneficial arrangement.

-Freed from their five-year commitment under the Homestead Act, and tempted with the promise of good farmland and jobs, many Volga Germans in Kansas and Nebraska looked favorably to the Pacific Northwest.
+Freed from their five-year commitment under the Homestead Act and tempted by the promise of good farmland and jobs, many Volga Germans in Kansas and Nebraska looked favorably to the Pacific Northwest.
+The railroads benefited from laborers who helped build and maintain the rail lines and infrastructure.
+These migrants would also settle on farmland acquired from the railroads.
+Shipment of their agricultural products to intended markets would depend on the railroads.
+It was a mutually beneficial arrangement.

 The first Volga Germans to arrive in Portland from San Francisco possibly sailed on the "Steamer Oregon" (or a similar vessel) which was launched in 1878 and owned by the Oregon Railway and Navigation Company in 1881.
 Source: Photo of the "Steamer Oregon" in 1900 from a brochure titled "Seattle and the Orient" edited and compiled by Alfred D. Bowen.
 The photo is uncredited and in the public domain.

-Shortly after their arrival, the Kansas group boarded a ferry which carried them across the Willamette River to East Portland, at that time an independent city.
-According to the 1882 Portland City Directory, it appears that the majority of the Kansas households stayed at the Oriental Hotel which was located near a ferry landing on the south-side of J Street between First and Second (now SE Oak Street and SE 2nd Avenue).
-According to an 1878 advertisement published in The Oregonian, the hotel featured 12 sleeping rooms, a large sitting area, a dining room and kitchen.
+The Kansas group found temporary accommodation in East Portland, an independent city.
+According to the 1882 Portland City Directory, most Kansas households apparently stayed at the Oriental Hotel, located near a ferry landing on the south side of J Street between First and Second (now SE Oak Street and SE 2nd Avenue).
+According to an 1878 advertisement published in The Oregonian, the hotel featured 12 sleeping rooms, a large sitting area, a dining room, and a kitchen.

 The heads of the Volga German households were listed in the 1882 Portland City Directory as residents of the Oriental Hotel.
-This list of hotel residents was probably compiled sometime in late 1881.
-The names represent the heads of household who occupied all of the hotel's 12 sleeping rooms.
+Canvassers compiled this list in the fall of 1881.
+The names represent the heads of households who occupied nearly all of the hotel's 12 sleeping rooms.

-Some families, such as the Peter Ochs household, reportedly lived in houseboats on, or houses built atop pilings over, the Willamette River.
-If so, they were not listed in the City Directory in 1882.
+Some families, such as the Peter Ochs household, reportedly lived in houseboats or houses built atop pilings over the Willamette River.
+If so, they were not listed in the 1882 Albina or East Portland City Directories.

 The heads of the Volga German households were listed in the 1882 Portland City Directory as residents of the Oriental Hotel.
-This list of hotel residents was probably compiled sometime in late 1881.
-The names represent the heads of household who occupied all of the hotel's 12 sleeping rooms.
+Canvassers compiled this list in the fall of 1881.
+The names represent the heads of households who occupied nearly all of the hotel's 12 sleeping rooms.

 - Henry Green (listed as Geine)